-Although precipitation is projected to increase over the pan-Arctic basin, this is not always supported by ground meteorological data.
+Although precipitation is projected to increase over the pan-Arctic basin, this is not always supported by ground meteorological data (Rawlins et al., 2010).
 Small and insignificant positive trends from 0.63 mm/year to 5.82 mm/year are reported for the 1951–2008 period for the high latitudes of the Northern hemisphere (60°N to 90°N) by IPCC (2014).
-Pan-Arctic cold season precipitation (October-May) increased by 3.6 mm per decade (1.5% per decade) over the 1936–2009 (AMAP, 2017; Callaghan et al., 2011).
-The presented analysis for 1966-2015 (to 2012 at some stations) has shown no evidence of a systematic positive trend in annual precipitation and even displays a negative trend of solid precipitation for several stations including Verhoyansk.
-Savelieva et al. (2000) reference the decrease of winter precipitation over the territory of Eastern Siberia to the changes in the location and intensity of the Siberian High and Aleutian Low before and after 1970s.
-At the same time Kononova (2013) reported increase of winter sum for Verhoyansk for 1981-2007.
+Pan-Arctic cold season precipitation (October-May) increased by 3.6 mm per decade (1.5% per decade) over the period 1936–2009 (AMAP, 2017; Callaghan et al., 2011).
+Kirillina (2013) reported that precipitation in the region shows a positive trend with the exception of the Oymyakon meteorological station.

+The presented analysis for 1966-2015 (2012 at some stations) has shown no evidence of a systematic positive trend in annual precipitation and even displays a negative trend of solid precipitation for several stations including Verhoyansk (ID 24266).
+Savelieva et al. (2000) reference the decrease of winter precipitation over the territory of Eastern Siberia to the changes in the location and intensity of the Siberian High and Aleutian Low before and after the 1970s.
 The complex topography of the Arctic region may cause considerable underestimation of precipitation as meteorological stations tend to be located in low elevation areas (Serreze et al., 2003).
-Analyzed precipitation data did not undergo wind correction which may vary from 10% in summer to 80-120% in winter due to the effect of wind on gauge undercatch of snowfall (Yang et al., 2005).
-The study confirms high uncertainty of spatial pattern of the precipitation trends in cold regions (Hinzman et al., 2013).
+Analyzed precipitation data did not undergo wind correction which varies from 10% in summer to 80-120% in winter due to the effect of wind on gauge undercatch of snowfall (Yang et al., 2005).
+This study therefore confirms the high uncertainty of the spatial pattern of precipitation trends in cold regions (Hinzman et al., 2013).

 Soil temperature

 Permafrost temperatures have risen in many areas of the Arctic (AMAP, 2017).
 Long-term data on permafrost temperature from boreholes for the Yana and Indigirka basins is extremely scarce.
-Romanovsky et al. (2010) reported an increase of mean annual ground temperature (MAGT) in the eastern part of Northern Yakutia (including the Yana and Indigirka River basins) up to 1.5°C over the last 20 years at the 15 m depth.
+Romanovsky et al. (2010) reported an increase of mean annual ground temperature (MAGT) in the eastern part of Northern Yakutia (including the Yana and Indigirka River basins) of up to 1.5°C over the last 20 years at 15 m depth.
 Pavlov and Malkova (2009) reported annual ground temperature linear trends of 0.02-0.03 °С/year for North-Eastern Russia.
-Air temperature increases in May-July period at Oymyakon station, soil temperature dropped on average by -2.8°С (1966-2015) in summer.
-Therefore we suggest that the data of Oymyakon station is not reliable as the decrease of soil temperature occurred in an abrupt manner which appears to be related to the replacement of an instrument.
+Air temperature increases in the May-July period at Oymyakon (ID 24688), however soil temperature dropped on average by -2.8°С (1966-2015) in summer.
+We suggest that the data of Oymyakon is not reliable as the decrease of soil temperature occurred in an abrupt manner which appears to be related to the replacement of an instrument.
 Additionally, it is hypothesised that the increase of liquid precipitation should warm permafrost through advective heat transport.

-Identified trends of air, soil temperature and precipitation at Verkhoyansk and Ust’-Moma stations agree with each other.
-At Verkhoyansk soil temperature increase in May-September follows air temperature upward tendency in April-August with one month delay.
-The soil temperature drop in winter may be caused by decrease of snow depth (Sherstukov, 2008) due to identified statistically significant decrease of precipitation in cold season from October to April (Table 4).
-At Ust’-Moma soil temperature increase from May to November could be explained by statistically significant air temperature rise for nine months out of twelve.
+Identified trends of air, soil temperature and precipitation at Verkhoyansk (ID 24266) and Ust’-Moma (ID 24382) stations agree with each other.
+At Verkhoyansk, soil temperature increase in May-September follows an air temperature upward tendency in April-August with one month delay.
+The soil temperature drop in winter may be caused by a decrease of snow depth (Sherstukov, 2008) due to a statistically significant decrease of precipitation in the cold season from October to April (Table 4).
+At Ust’-Moma, the soil temperature increase from May to November could be explained by a statistically significant air temperature rise for nine months out of twelve.